JellyTitan/Sofle-Pico/README.md

 There are many rp2040 boards available in the same form factor as the Promicro, but they tend to be 4-8 times more costly than the Pi Pico form factor, and inexpensive [Pi Pico clones](https://docs.google.com/spreadsheets/d/1LPjy6F5lHfUkmsrM5zlZmc5auYy5YBakW8Awe6hYFWo/edit#gid=0) are [readily available](https://www.aliexpress.us/item/3256803909832318.html).

-Sofle's have traditionally had a cutout above the thumb cluster.
-That space is now occupied by the larger form factor of the pi pico, so some of the aesthetic heritage is lost.
-PCB manufacturing generally charges by the square mm, so there was no additional cost from a production perspective.

 Accommodating the voltage variances between the Promicro and the Pi Pico required drastic wiring changes which results in the loss of backward compatibility with Sofle v1/v2 firmware.
 The SK6812MINI-E LEDs commonly used with Promicro keyboards require 5v logic.
 The Pi Pico uses 3.3v logic.
 A level shifter, along with a lower current variant of the SK6803MINI-E make this work.
 Thank you to the [Junco](https://github.com/Daneski13/Junco#optional---rgb) for providing a viable 3V logic circuit.

 ### Features inherited from V2